ibrahimbutt/ibrahimbutt.xyz/src/pages/posts/parcel.md

 ![salted duck eggs](./image2.jpg)

-In this post I will walk you through using Parcel, with Pug, Sass, Babel and PostCSS.
-With some comparisons to Webpack, as its the most popular module bundler.
+**In this post I will walk you through using Parcel, with Pug, Sass, Babel and PostCSS.
+With some comparisons to Webpack, as its the most popular module bundler.**
 ## Zero Configuration: Webpack Vs Parcel
 ### Webpack

+The next hour was the worst of my life.
+I don’t remember large chunks of it.
+What I do remember haunts me.
+I remember running away from the stage repeating “Oh no oh no oh no.” I have a flash memory of dry heaving into a potted palm tree.
+I recall sobbing uncontrollably in the car.
+And as much as I’d like to, I can’t forget having a meltdown while packing my suitcase — crying, yelling, and pounding my fists on the ground like a five-year old.

+My dad was dying of sepsis.
+And I felt helpless, 200 miles away at a concert in Palm Springs.

+You might not have heard of sepsis.
+You’re not alone — almost half the population hasn’t either.

+> **Edit:** @TheLarkInn left a response to this article and enligtened me with what zero-config means to Webpack:

+Sepsis is the body’s extreme reaction to an infection.
+The immune system essentially backfires and triggers inflammatory responses throughout the body.
+The infection can start anywhere — pneumonia, the skin, or a UTI.
+Sepsis is considered severe sepsis when organs exhibit signs of malfunctioning, like difficulty breathing or abnormally high heart rate.
+Septic shock takes hold when blood pressure drops to a critical low, even with treatment and intravenous fluids.

+My dad had his hip replaced in a planned surgery two days before.
+Without anyone realizing, his incision got infected.
+When he returned home from the hospital, his condition worsened.
+He started vomiting, ran a fever, and became confused — thinking he was at the home in Toronto that we’d left decades ago.

 Version 4 is ‘zero-config’.